Overview

 We have a practice-based learning approach that’s complemented by teaching and learning by our teaching staff, all of whom are registered Social Workers.
 The teaching includes lectures, seminars and e-learning, debates, group work, group discussion, research projects, problem-based learning, reports and presentations, videos and computer simulations and workshops.

 The programme features a range of assessment methods, including essays, presentations and case studies.
-As part of the course you’ll also undertake: a 10 session infant/child, or adult observation in the first year of the course, and two placements in Years 2 and 3.
+As part of the course you’ll also undertake: Three hours of observation infant/child, or adult in the first year of the course, and two placements in Years 2 and 3.

-Each apprentice is at the centred of a network of support.
-Your employer will provide a mentor (to support you throughout your course), Practice Educators when on placement and line managers, LSBU will provide you with a Skills Coach (supporting you on placement and to achieve the knowledge Skills and Behaviours required of social work apprentices), an personal tutor, who will support you in your studies, course leaders who will provide support with the modules you study and a Course Leader who will oversea the programme.
+Each apprentice is at the centre of a network of support.
+Your employer will provide a mentor (to support you throughout your course), Practice Educators when on placement and line managers; LSBU will provide you with a Skills Coach (supporting you on placement and to achieve the knowledge, Skills and Behaviours required of social work apprentices), a personal tutor, who will support you in your studies, module leaders who will provide support with the modules you study and a Course Leader who will oversee the programme.

 Register your interest